 I don’t really mind the constant rummaging for food, dishes, and locust-like devastation of our food stocks, but every time I walk into the kitchen and every single cupboard is open, it’s like one of the dead people from “The Sixth Sense” has just been in there.
 For the love of all things holy, close the cupboard doors!

 There—that’s not too much to ask, now is it?
-And here’s a secret, college students: we are thrilled to have you home and will probably give you a pass on about 90% of these house rules anyway.
+And here’s a secret: we are thrilled to have you home and will probably give you a pass on about 90% of these house rules for college students anyway.
 Because we know you will be leaving home again, and all too soon.